william-masdon-oracle/william-test/docs/livestack-events-qa-guide.md

 LiveLabs Admin is where LiveStack Events can be reviewed or managed after they exist in LiveLabs.

-Relevant pages:
+Relevant LiveLabs Admin screens:

-- **Page 9166: LiveStack Event Codes**
+- **LiveStack Event Codes**
   - Admin report/list for LiveStack Event codes.

-- **Page 9167: LiveStack Event Details**
+- **LiveStack Event Details**
   - Admin form for a LiveStack Event.
   - Shows parent values and associated workshop event mappings.
   - Includes override fields and links to regular event-code details where applicable.

 ### LiveLabs Public App

-Relevant pages:
+Relevant LiveLabs Public App screens:

-- **Page 400: LiveStack Landing Page**
+- **LiveStack Landing Page**
   - Can load by normal LiveStack ID.
   - Can also load by LiveStack Event code.
-  - When loaded by event code, page 400 applies the parent event overrides and only shows the selected active event entries.
+  - When loaded by event code, it applies the parent event overrides and only shows the selected active event entries.

-- **Page 180: Workshop Event Page**
+- **Workshop Event Page**
   - Used when a LiveStack Event entry links to a workshop event code.
-  - The entry should open page 180 using the event code when one exists.
+  - The entry should open using the event code when one exists.

-- **Page 320: Reservation Flow**
+- **Reservation Flow**
   - Receives the child voucher/event ID through `P320_VOUCHER_ID`.
   - The event code can be set through the existing `WEC` item reference.